Devangdaksh/My-All-C---cpp--Project/Calculator/readme.md

-# 🧮 Calculator App
+# 🧮 Calculator Projects
 ![C++ Language](https://img.shields.io/badge/Language-C++-blue)

-A simple C++ console application for basic arithmetic operations.
-Add, subtract, multiply, and divide two numbers quickly.
+A collection of simple C++ console applications for basic calculations.

+---

+## 1️⃣ Calculator App (`Calculator.cpp`)

+A basic calculator for arithmetic operations: addition, subtraction, multiplication, and division.

-## ✨ Features
+### ✨ Features

 - ➕ **Addition** ( + )
 - ➖ **Subtraction** ( - )
 - ✖️ **Multiplication** ( * )
 - ➗ **Division** ( / )
-- ⚠️ **Error Handling:** Prevent division by zero and invalid operators.
+- ⚠️ **Error Handling:** Prevents division by zero and invalid operators.

-## 🚀 How to Use
+### 🚀 How to Use

 1. **Compile the program**
     ```bash